Bolandish/PHP-Instagram-Grabber/README.md

 # Get instagram images by hashtag and user id!
 A workaround for the new Instagram policy to get images by hashtag and user id.
-No need for any accesstoken :)
+No need for accesstoken :)

 ##Include
 ```php